booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 _- Understand the different points at which people will interact with the service – both online and in person_

-Currently, the data resides in a database and is accesible in some ways through a map, but not with the second level of data to identify effects, impacts, etc based on the data.
+Currently, the data resides in a database and is accessible in some ways through a map, but not with the second level of data to identify effects, impacts, etc. based on the data.

 _- Identify pain points in the current way users interact with the service, and prioritize these according to user needs_